 Expect that the publisher will not grant you the rights to those work products that they produced.
-Even though you pay them fees for the design of the book cover, the layout of the book interior, and the editing of the book, it is likely that you will not own those elements of your book unless this is assured in writing and an electronic copy of the final book cover and book interior files are delivered to you.
+Even though you pay them fees for the design of the book cover, the layout of the book interior, and the editing of the book, it is quite possible that you will not own those elements of your book unless this is assured in writing in your contract with them and an electronic copy of the final book cover and book interior files are delivered to you.
+Be certain that you obtain the rights and copies of the completed file so that if you wish, you can seek a different printing source or alternative publisher in the future, if you wish to.
 Costs are often between \$1000-\$8000 or more, depending upon the level of work that they do for you.

 These companies will sell you copies of your book at a discount from retail pricing, but they usually keep a substantial royalty for each copy printed and sold to the public as well as those sold to you directly.
 A common discount for your direct purchases will be 20-40% off the list price.
 Some companies will let you participate in the establishment of the retail price; others commit to a pricing formula based on the number of finished pages and the number of illustrations that are included in the book.
 Some of these operations imply that they make an assessment as to whether or not they will publish your book.
 In reality, most will publish a reasonably well-written book, if it might appeal to their target market as long as you pay their full fees for services that they provide.
 They will carefully guide you through the entire process.

 When you are paying a substantial fee, you want to be confident that you will receive precisely what you are expecting from them.
 Be aware that some companies in the selfpublishing industry will take a manuscript in Word format and publish it with minimal editing and reformatting.
 Books done this way can look quite amateurish, and this will reflect poorly upon the author, even when the content of the book is excellent Always ask to see a copy of a book they have produced that received the same level of service that you are requesting, before you commit to use their services.

 Adoration is pleased to provide a short list of self-publishing companies that can do all that is needed to transform your manuscript into a printed book.
 A search on Google.com can expand your list of companies for your consideration.
 Listed below are companies with whom we have had some level of contact and found them to be straight-forward.
 This information does not constitute an endorsement of these companies listed below, rather it is a partial list of companies that you might wish to consult in your evaluation process, should you select this approach.
-Many of these companies provide a helpful publishing guide through their website upon request.
-I suggest that you download each one and learn about their process.
+Many of these companies provide a helpful publishing guide through their website upon request.I suggest that you download each one and learn about their process.